‘The monster demands a mate!’

 Made for a little under $400,000, the film was a critical and box office success, taking around $2,000,000.
 The film has been added to the National Film Registry and is regularly studied by students for its use of German Expressionism in regards to it shadowy sets and framing.

-The soundtrack score was written by Franz Waxman but he was to be doubly disappointed – his carefully considered ‘Creation’ suite buried under thunder cracks and Colin Clive wailing, his Oscar nomination missing in the post and instead going to the sound department.
+Franz Waxman composed the soundtrack score.
+However, he was to be doubly disappointed – his carefully considered ‘Creation’ suite buried under thunder cracks and Colin Clive wailing.

 Bride is one of horror’s towering achievements and is one of film’s most brilliantly realised sequels, the influence seen in both fashion, art, popular culture and music, right up to the present day.